-Ever since it was first introduced in 18th-century France, roulette has been an inseparable part of brick-and-mortar casinos and is the game many people associate gambling with.
-The game of roulette was allegedly invented by French inventor and mathematician Blaise Pascal while he was attempting to create a perpetual motion machine in the 17th century.
-This was followed by the introduction of the game across Europe and roulette quickly established itself as a favourite among the aristocracy at the Continent.
-The game travelled across the ocean to reach the New World where an important change was introduced to the wheel – the addition of the zero pocket which nearly doubled its house edge.
+Ever since it was first introduced in 18th-century France, roulette has been an inseparable part of brick-and-mortar casinos and is the game that many people most readily associate with gambling.
+The game of roulette was allegedly invented by the French mathematician Blaise Pascal while he was attempting to create a perpetual motion machine in the 17th century.
+This was followed by the introduction of the game across Europe, and roulette quickly established itself as a favourite among the aristocracy on the Continent.
+The game then travelled across the ocean to the New World, where an important change was introduced to the wheel – the addition of the zero pocket, which nearly doubled its house edge.

-A couple of centuries later, roulette continues to enjoy a status of one of the most iconic casino games in the world and has made it onto the catalogues of hundreds of online casinos.
-Online roulette variations are indeed impressive in terms of authenticity but many players are put off by the fact they cannot see a physical ball spinning across a physical wheel.
-This causes them to question the fairness of online roulette games.
-Many ask themselves the question “Is online roulette rigged or is it indeed random like it is supposed to be?”.
-If you are one of these players, read on to find the answers to your questions and understand how online roulette actually works.
+A couple of centuries later, roulette continues to enjoy the status of one of the most iconic casino games in the world and features in the catalogues of hundreds of online casinos.
+Online roulette variations are indeed impressive in terms of authenticity, but many players are put off by the fact that they cannot see a physical ball spinning across a physical wheel.
+This leads them to question the fairness of online roulette games.
+Many ask themselves the question, “Is online roulette rigged, or is it truly random, as it is supposed to be?”
+If you are one of these players, read on to find the answers to your questions and to understand how online roulette actually works.

 The Randomness of Results in Roulette

 One of the key traits of roulette is that it is subject to the so-called law of independent trials.
-This is not the case with other iconic casino games like blackjack where each hand you play (as well as your decisions how to play it) affects the outcome of subsequent hands.
-For instance, imagine you are dealt two Aces in a single-deck game.
-The chances of receiving another Ace if you hit are somehow reduced by the fact you are already holding two out of four Aces.
+This is not the case with other iconic casino games such as blackjack, where each hand you play (as well as your decisions about how to play it) affects the outcome of subsequent hands.
+For instance, imagine that you are dealt two aces in a single-deck game.
+The chances of receiving another ace if you hit are reduced simply because you are already holding two out of the four aces.

-This, however, is not the case in roulette where all outcomes are actually independent of one another.
-This means that each outcome is neither affected by previous results nor does it influence any results that follow.
-That is to say, there is no way for players to obtain any handy information from previous spins that would enable them to predict correctly the results on subsequent spins.
+This, however, is not the case in roulette, where all outcomes are actually independent of one another.
+This means that each result is neither affected by previous results nor does it influence any that follow.
+In other words, there is no way for players to obtain any useful information from previous spins that would enable them to predict correctly the results of subsequent spins.

-The randomness of outcomes in landbased roulette results from the random arrangement of the numbers on the wheel, which are not ordered sequentially.
-Such is the case in online roulette as well.
-The conclusion is that each of the 37 numbers on a European roulette wheel has equal chances of being spun as the rest.
-The odds of hitting any individual number would always be 36 to 1 as there are 36 ways to lose the bet and only a single number which guarantees a win.
-Similarly, if you have won with Black on the last round, the probability of hitting black again on the very next spin will remain the same despite this – 19 to 18.
+The randomness of outcomes in land-based roulette results from the random arrangement of the numbers on the wheel, which are not ordered sequentially; the same applies to online roulette.
+Consequently, each of the 37 numbers on a European roulette wheel has an equal chance of being spun.
+The odds of hitting any individual number are always 36 to 1, as there are 36 ways to lose the bet and only one number that guarantees a win.
+Similarly, if you have just won with Black, the probability of hitting Black again on the very next spin will remain exactly the same – 19 to 18.

-Meanwhile, it is of equally great importance for players to understand that the spins in roulette are statistically related to a certain extent.
-While it is not impossible for Black to hit a thousand times in a row, this is highly unlikely to happen from statistical point of view.
-It all has to do with how much you play and how many outcomes are factored in.
+Meanwhile, it is equally important for players to understand that the spins in roulette are statistically related to a certain extent.
+While it is not impossible for Black to hit a thousand times in a row, this is highly unlikely from a statistical point of view.
+It all comes down to how much you play and how many outcomes are factored in.

-This is called the Law of Large Numbers (also known as the Law of Averages) and it dictates that the frequencies of events, which have the same probability of occurring, tend to even out provided that enough trials are at hand.
-When it comes to probability, enough trials equals millions of times, though.
-Thus, if you play one million spins betting on Red/Black, roughly half of the time, you will get Red while the other half, you will hit Black.
-This will not be the case if you play only ten spins in roulette.
+This is called the Law of Large Numbers (also known as the Law of Averages), and it dictates that the frequencies of events that have the same probability of occurring tend to even out, provided that enough trials are conducted.
+In the context of probability, “enough” often means millions of trials.
+Thus, if you play one million spins betting on Red/Black, roughly half of the time you will get Red, while during the other half you will hit Black.
+This will not necessarily be the case if you play only ten spins of roulette.

-Some people tend to mistakenly use an insignificant number of trials to illustrate the Law of Averages, which is known as the Gambler’s Fallacy.
-For instance, one such person would win with an Odd number bet four times in a row which would lead them to believe they are supposed to bet on Even next time because an even number is “due” to come.
-They falsely assume the frequencies of Odd/Even outcomes have evened out.
-This is far from being true because each spin of the ball is an independent event and therefore, the actual probability of the Odd/Even outcomes will remain equal for the next spin and the spins to follow.
+Some people mistakenly use an insignificant number of trials to illustrate the Law of Averages, a misconception known as the Gambler’s Fallacy.
+For instance, such a player might win with an Odd bet four times in a row, which would lead them to believe they should bet on Even next time because an even number is “due” to appear.
+They falsely assume that the frequencies of Odd and Even outcomes have already evened out.
+This is far from true because each spin of the ball is an independent event and, therefore, the actual probability of the Odd and Even outcomes will remain equal for the next spin and for the spins that follow.

-However, if that person bets on Odd/Even enough times (say one or two million times), the Law of Averages would have its say and the number of the two outcomes will become very close to equal, but not entirely, because of the additional zero pocket.
-Unfortunately, one will need quite a sizeable bankroll to undertake this experiment.
+However, if that person bets on Odd or Even enough times (say, one or two million), the Law of Averages will assert itself and the numbers of the two outcomes will become very close to equal – though not entirely, because of the additional zero pocket.
+Unfortunately, one would need quite a sizeable bankroll to undertake this experiment.

 Biased Wheels

-In landbased games of roulette, there are instances where players may come across what are called “biased” or “crooked” wheels.
-Such wheels are known to affect the randomness of the spins’ outcomes.
-This is to say certain numbers are more likely to be spun than others.
-In most cases, this bias results from a defect during the process of manufacturing.
-On occasions, the wheel may become biased as it wears out due to prolonged use.
+In land-based games of roulette, there are instances where players may encounter what are called “biased” or “crooked” wheels.
+Such wheels affect the randomness of the outcomes, meaning that certain numbers are more likely to be spun than others.
+In most cases, this bias results from a defect during the manufacturing process.
+On occasion, the wheel may become biased as it wears out through prolonged use.

 It is possible to differentiate between two types of biased wheels.
-Some appear to favour specific individual numbers, while on others, the ball “prefers” entire sectors covering greater clusters of pockets.
-There are different factors which might contribute to a wheel displaying bias over time.
-This might be a result of uneven deceleration and greater tilt, damaged balls, dissimilarities in pocket size, damaged or high pocket frets, and even minute scratches on the pockets’ surface.
+Some appear to favour specific individual numbers, while on others the ball “prefers” entire sectors covering larger clusters of pockets.
+Various factors might contribute to a wheel displaying bias over time.
+These include uneven deceleration and increased tilt, damaged balls, dissimilarities in pocket size, damaged or unusually high pocket frets, and even minute scratches on the pockets’ surface.

 After several days of play on one such wheel, it is possible for players to detect the bias and attempt to use it to their advantage.
-That being said, it is worth mentioning that casino personnel also observes closely for these tendencies and such wheels are usually replaced immediately after a casino employee notices the defect.
+That being said, it is worth mentioning that casino personnel also observe these tendencies closely, and such wheels are usually replaced immediately after a defect is noticed.

-Some players go as far as to accuse the house of cheating on purpose with biased wheels or even using hidden magnets to navigate where the ball lands.
-Both notions are nonsensical for a number of reasons, and the first one is that such defects are actually beneficial to players – the house is quick to get rid of these wheels as soon as their bias becomes apparent.
+Some players even go so far as to accuse the house of cheating on purpose with biased wheels, or of using hidden magnets to determine where the ball lands.
+Both notions are nonsensical for a number of reasons, the first being that such defects are actually beneficial to players – the house is quick to get rid of these wheels as soon as their bias becomes apparent.

-Second of all, if you happen to lose money at a rapid pace, you most likely are not cheated out of your profits by the casino but simply lack a proper understanding of the bet types in the game and adequate bankroll management.
-Finally, the notion of casinos using magnets to influence the course of the ball is indeed ludicrous for the simple reason the balls used in the game are actually plastic.
+Secondly, if you happen to lose money at a rapid pace, you are most likely not being cheated by the casino but simply lack a proper understanding of the bet types in the game and of adequate bankroll management.
+Finally, the notion of casinos using magnets to influence the course of the ball is indeed ludicrous for the simple reason that the balls used in the game are actually plastic.

 House Edge in the Game of Roulette

 The house edge in online roulette coincides with that of the games played in brick-and-mortar gambling venues.
-Understanding the house edge is of essential importance for any successful roulette player, regardless of whether they are betting online or offline.
-In simpler terms, the house edge is the advantage the house or the casino holds over players.
-This is actually built in the payout percentages and in roulette, it is impossible to avoid or reduce, chiefly because this is a game of independent trials and players cannot predict the outcomes of the spins on the basis of previous results.
+Understanding the house edge is essential for any successful roulette player, regardless of whether they are betting online or offline.
+In simpler terms, the house edge is the advantage that the house or the casino holds over players.
+This advantage is built into the payout percentages and, in roulette, it is impossible to avoid or reduce chiefly because this is a game of independent trials and players cannot predict the outcomes of the spins on the basis of previous results.

 If you inspect the different types of bets in roulette and how much they return, you will notice there is a discrepancy between the payouts and the actual probability of winning with each bet type.
-For instance, the true odds of hitting any individual number amount to 36 to 1 in European roulette where there are 37 pockets and only one zero.
-The casino odds, however, are smaller as Straight bets return at a rate of 35 to 1.
+For instance, the true odds of hitting any individual number amount to 36 to 1 in European roulette, where there are 37 pockets and only one zero.
+The casino odds, however, are smaller, as Straight bets pay out at a rate of 35 to 1.

 The same applies to all other bets and their payouts.
-With outside bets like Red or Black, there are 18 ways to win out of 37, which corresponds to a probability of 46.37% because of the additional zero pocket that causes such wagers to lose.
-Despite that, players receive an even-money payout as if the chances of winning and losing with such bets are equal, while in fact the probability of losing exceeds that of succeeding and stands at 52.63%.
+With outside bets such as Red or Black, there are 18 ways to win out of 37, which corresponds to a probability of 48.65% due to the additional zero pocket that causes such wagers to lose.
+Despite this, players receive an even-money payout, as if the chances of winning and losing with such bets were equal, while in fact the probability of losing exceeds that of succeeding and stands at 51.35%.

-It becomes apparent the addition of the zero pocket on the roulette wheel is anything but a coincidence.
-On European, single-zero roulette wheels, this tiny green pocket accounts for a house edge of 2.70% which is to say on average, you will lose £2,70 per every £100 wagered.
+It becomes apparent that the addition of the zero pocket on the roulette wheel is anything but a coincidence.
+On European, single-zero roulette wheels, this tiny green pocket accounts for a house edge of 2.70%, which is to say that, on average, you will lose £2.70 for every £100 wagered.
 Meanwhile, the wheels in American roulette have an additional double-zero and 38 pockets overall.
-This almost doubles the house edge in this variation to 5.26% and players are generally recommended to avoid such games.
+This almost doubles the house edge in this variant to 5.26%, and players are generally advised to avoid such games.

-The house edge of all roulette bets is the same, the only exception being the Five Number bet, which is typical for the American variant and covers numbers 1, 2, 3, 0, and 00.
-This must be one of the absolute worst bets to make in a casino save for some bets in the game of craps which come with an even higher house edge.
-There are only five ways to win with this roulette bet as opposed to the 32 ways to lose.
-Yet, if you do happen to win, you will be paid out at casino odds of 6 to 1 which is ludicrous, to say the least.
-This corresponds to a house edge of 7.89% and suffices to explain why roulette experts consider placing the Five Number bet masochistic and a total waste of money.
+The house edge of all roulette bets is the same; the only exception is the Five Number bet, which is typical of the American variant and covers numbers 1, 2, 3, 0 and 00.
+This is among the absolute worst wagers one can make in a casino, save for certain bets in the game of craps that come with an even higher house edge.
+There are only five ways to win with this roulette bet, as opposed to 32 ways to lose.
+Yet, if you do happen to win, you will be paid out at casino odds of 6 to 1, which is ludicrous, to say the least.
+This corresponds to a house edge of 7.89% and explains why roulette experts consider placing the Five Number bet masochistic and a total waste of money.

 Roulette House Edge | |